eodenyire/Week-10-Introduction-to-Spark-Streaming--Independent-Project/README.md

 # Conclusion
 <p> The proposed real-time network traffic analysis system provides the telecommunications company with the ability to monitor and analyze network traffic data in real-time.
 By leveraging Apache Kafka, Structured Spark Streaming, and a web-based dashboard, the system enables the identification of anomalies, patterns, and insights to support network operation and decision-making processes.
 With continuous data ingestion, processing, and visualization, the telecommunications company can proactively address issues, optimize network performance, and improve overall operational efficiency.

+The Google Colab with the sample code to generate network traffic data and publish it to the firts Kafka topic, network-traffic: https://colab.research.google.com/drive/1g9h6yOhl2hu9K2ruNpATWypjTpS7sBdk?usp=sharing